 Below are week to week readings in the Gospel of John.
 If you get a late start, that is OK - God will honor your reading of His Word anytime you do it!

-Before you start, be sure to read through the Introduction Page (use the button above to get back to it).
+Before you start, be sure to read through the Introductions.
 The readings and questions are short, and only provide a simple guide for you - the real intent of this time not to tell you what you should know - but it is for each of us to ask the spirit to guide us into a deeper understanding of our faith, the life of Jesus, and the new life He provides.
 Begin and end your time with a prayer.

 Suggested starting prayer: